BR0kEN-/lt2ha/README.md

 ![Devices](docs/images/3-devices.jpg)
 ![Devices](docs/images/4-devices.jpg)

+## Notes

+- Renaming/removing an entity in Larnitech would not be reflected in HA.
+Though, once done, restart the bridge and reload an MQTT.
+Then adjust the HA entity manually.

 ## Disclaimer

 This software is provided as is without any express or implied warranties.
 The author is not responsible for any damage or data loss.
 Use at your own risk.